Mohideen Baig: Career

 During Baig's arrival, he met another Indian Mohammed Gauss, who was born in South India and came to Sri Lanka.
 Beg participated in the dignitaries' conclave in Colombo with Gauss master.
 Around that time, Beg was inspired to sing Sinhala songs composed to Hindi tunes at the request of Gauss Master and U.D.
 Perera.
 In 1932, Beg was fortunate to sing on Gramophone disc produced by Columbia Records.
 His first recorded song is Karuna Muhude Namu Gilila sung with K. K. Rajalakshmi at the age of 18.
 He was a Grade A Singer of the Radio Ceylon who had the ability to singing songs in about four languages.

 In 1947, Baig made his singing and acting debut with Shanthi Kumar Seneviratne's film Asokamala and sang the popular song Preethi Preethi.
 He was given the opportunity to playback singing for the film Umathu Vishwasaya by renowned actor and songwriter Herbert M. Seneviratne.
 In that film, he made the duet song Sudata Sude with Rukmani.
-However, he did not get a chance to sing with Rukmini on gramophone discs as they both belong to two competing disc companies – Colombia and HMV respectively.
+However, he did not get a chance to sing with Rukmini on gramophone discs as they both belong to two competing disc companies – Colombia and His Master's Voice respectively.
 Later, he made several playback duets with songstress and actress Rukmani Devi for the films Iranganie, Mathabedhaya, Perakadoru Bena and Daivayogaya.

 In 1956, Baig was fortunate enough to sing the song 2500 Buddha Jayanthi Babalewa Lanka during the Buddha Jayanthi celebrations.
 Later, Prime Minister S.W.R.D.
 Bandaranaike awarded Baig with a Distinguished Citizenship in the same year.
-Meanwhile he sung Buddhist devotional music and achieved fame with songs such as Buddham Saranam, Maayaa, Giri Hel Mudune, Aadara Nadiya Gala, Pem Mal Maala, Wella Simbina Rella, Anna Sudo, Thaniwai Upanne, and Loke Sihinayak Wageya.
+Meanwhile he sang Buddhist devotional music and achieved fame with songs such as Buddham Saranam, Maayaa, Giri Hel Mudune, Aadara Nadiya Gala, Pem Mal Maala, Wella Simbina Rella, Anna Sudo, Thaniwai Upanne, and Loke Sihinayak Wageya.
 This popularity led to appearances at distinguished events such as the country's first Independence Day Ceremony.
 His Buddhist song Suwande Mata Seethala has been highly popularized in Sri Lanka, where there is hardly a Vesak, Poson festival, pandal, lantern, dansal or any other Buddhist festival in the country where this song is not heard.